orbeon/orbeon-forms-doc/xforms/howtos/initial-data.md

 - It reads it from the current request parameter using the `xxf:get-request-parameter()` function.
 - It appends it to the submission URL so that the service can return data specific to the given customer.

-_NOTE: In the submission, you are not limited to using the HTTP GET method and request parameters: you can configure the submission to obtain data through POST, for example._
+_NOTE: In the submission, you are not limited to using the HTTP `GET` method and request parameters: you can configure the submission to obtain data through `POST`, for example._

-If all the submission is doing is using HTTP GET and if the URL of the service is static, you can get by with a simple `src` or `resource` attribute on `<xf:instance>`:
+If all the submission is doing is using HTTP `GET` and if the URL of the service is static, you can get by with a simple `src` or `resource` attribute on `<xf:instance>`:

 ```xml
 <xf:instance